germanreyga/diamond-shop-form/README.md

 # Diamond Shop form in React

-This simple project is an HTML form created using React's functional components and hooks.
+This simple project is an HTML responsive form created using React's functional components and hooks.
 When a user submits the form, the information is serialized and is logged in the console.

 ## Information